rebecapastl/book-club-2.0/README.md

 If there are errors, they will be displayed below the text field.

 A trash can icon will appear in the footer of every review you've posted.
-By clicking in the trash can, a confirmation pop up will appear and the review can be deleted.
+By clicking in the trash can, a confirmation pop-up will appear and the review can be deleted.

 ### USER